Barry Melrose: ESPN

-Melrose joined ESPN as a guest analyst in the spring of 1994 and 1995 when the Kings missed the playoffs and permanently in the fall of 1995 as a color commentator and studio analyst alongside host John Buccigross and John Saunders.
+Melrose joined ESPN as a guest analyst in the spring of 1994 and 1995 when the Kings missed the playoffs and permanently in the fall of 1995 as a color commentator and studio analyst alongside hosts John Buccigross and John Saunders.
 He left ESPN in June 2008 to coach the Tampa Bay Lightning.
 After his short stint with the Lightning ended, he returned to ESPN on January 1, 2009, in conjunction with the Winter Classic played between the Detroit Red Wings and Chicago Blackhawks.
 He was also the lead studio analyst on NHL 2Night together with Ray Ferraro along with host Buccigross.
-The trio also called select NHL games and the Frozen Four championship games together.
+The trio also called some NHL games and the Frozen Four championship games together.

 On October 10, 2023, John Buccigross, Melrose's longtime colleague at ESPN, announced on X that Melrose would be retiring from the network to spend more time with his family after being diagnosed with Parkinson's disease.